What is student life like for art and design students?

 student lifehistory of art, architecture and design

-Student life for history of art, architecture and design students is broadly positive but uneven: across the student life comments in the UK National Student Survey (NSS), 74.7% are Positive, yet in history of art, architecture and design the mood splits 51.4% Positive and 46.4% Negative.
-Participation skews to full-time cohorts (76.8% of comments), and creative disciplines typically report higher engagement (design/creative +56.0).
-The student life category aggregates open‑text on the wider co‑curricular experience across providers, while this CAH groups discipline‑specific feedback across UK programmes; together they show why students here praise staff expertise and curriculum breadth, while assessment clarity, disruption and communications remain pain points.
+Most comments come from full-time cohorts (76.8%), and creative disciplines typically report higher engagement (design/creative +56.0).
+The student life category captures open‑text on the wider co‑curricular experience across providers, while this CAH grouping focuses on discipline‑specific feedback across UK programmes.
+Together, they show why students praise staff expertise and curriculum breadth, while assessment clarity, disruption and communications remain persistent pain points.

 What do students value academically and socially?